SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-hub.md

 ![9](img/9-ph.png)

-If the MarketingAnalytics team wishes to use one of the custom Gems from `Framework` in a new Pipeline, just **(1)drag-and-drop the Gem**, eg DataMasking , to the Pipeline canvas. **(2)Visually configure** the Gem and execute the Pipeline as you would for any Transformation Gem.
+If the MarketingAnalytics team wishes to use one of the custom Gems from `Framework` in a new Pipeline, just **(1)drag-and-drop the Gem**, e.g. DataMasking , to the Pipeline canvas. **(2)Visually configure** the Gem and execute the Pipeline as you would for any Transformation Gem.

 Likewise, new Dataset Format Gems from `Framework` can be used in a new Pipeline.